PlayTrivvia/trivvia-frontend/README.md

+1. Need to front arrow.
-1. Need to fix reload.
+2. Need to fix reload.